-azaro atino Hię gh Risk Yes °N Need More Info Not Applicable FACTORS Thunderstorms and lightning generally happen in the same location from year to year.
+Hazard Rating Hi gh Risk 🔲 Need More 🗌 Not 🔲 Info Applicable Yes No Need More Info Not Applicable FACTORS Thunderstorms and lightning generally happen in the same location from year to year.
 Does your community regularly experience thunderstorms and lightning?
 Thunderstorms occur in Canadian provinces and are unlikely in territories.
 Is your community in a province?
 Thunderstorms generally occur in the presence of warm, humid weather.
 Does your community experience this type of weather in the summer?
 Hills or mountains (topography) provide a primary source for the formation of thunderstorms.
 Is your community located in a mountainous or hilly region?
 Thunderstorms occur most frequently on the windward (generally west) side of mountain ranges.
 Is your community located on the windward side of a range of mountains or hills?
+Have Traditional Knowledge holders identified noticeable increases, intensity or frequency of thunderstorms?
 Thunderstorms occur when cold and warm air masses meet.
 Is your community located in an area where polar and tropical masses meet?
-(Check Risk Analysis Resources - Air Masses) Some northern/remote communities have access to medical services and some medical centers can use robots to perform certain operations, ensuring people can receive treatment for various injuries, including those caused by lightning strikes.
-Does your community have limited or no access to medical services or medical centers?
+(Check Risk Analysis Resources - Air Masses)

-Microbursts -- Natural and Human-caused
+Microbursts-- Natural and Human-caused